panva/node-oidc-provider/docs/README.md

 ### cookies

-Options for the [cookie module](https://github.com/pillarjs/cookies#cookiesset-name--value---options--) used to keep track of various User-Agent states.
+Options for the [cookies module](https://github.com/pillarjs/cookies#cookiesset-name--value---options--) used to keep track of various User-Agent states.
 The options `maxAge` and `expires` are ignored.
 Use `ttl.Session` and `ttl.Interaction` to configure the ttl and in turn the cookie expiration values for Session and Interaction models.

 ### cookies.long